Billy Unger: Early and personal life

 Unger was born William Brent Unger on October 15, 1995, in Palm Beach County, Florida to William and Karley (née Pence) Unger.
 He moved to Hollywood with his family in 2006.
 In 2015, Unger married his wife Angela Moreno.
 They have two sons together.

 Career

 Since moving to LA, Unger has guest starred on Disney XD's Kickin' It, Disney Channel's Sonny with a Chance and A.N.T.
 Farm, and on No Ordinary Family, Ghost Whisperer, Hawthorne, Terminator: The Sarah Connor Chronicles, Mental, Medium, Desperate Housewives, Cold Case, and Scrubs.
 He also made an appearance on The Tonight Show with Jay Leno.

 Unger has appeared in the films National Treasure: Book of Secrets, You Again, Monster Mutt, Opposite Day, Jack and the Beanstalk, and Rock Slyde.

 Beginning in 2012 he began starring as Chase, the youngest of the super-human bionic teens, in the Disney XD series Lab Rats.
 In 2016, he continued to play Chase on the Lab Rats spinoff series Lab Rats: Elite Force, now credited as William Brent.
-After Lab Rats: Elite Force's cancellation, Brent quietly retired from acting and is focusing on a music career.
+After Lab Rats: Elite Force's cancellation, Brent retired from acting to focus on his family and music career.